-Put simply, the ISO 27701 certification provides assurance to our customers that we have a privacy program that has been assessed by a third-party to meet an international industry standard aligned to the GDPR, and that requires us to keep our privacy program under continuous compliance.
+Put simply, the ISO 27701 certification provides assurance to our customers that we have a privacy program that has been assessed by a third party to meet an international industry standard aligned to the GDPR, and that requires us to keep our privacy program under continuous compliance.
 This certification, in addition to the Data Processing Addendum (“DPA”) we make available to our customers in the dashboard, offers our customers multiple layers of assurance that any personal data that Cloudflare processes will be handled in a way that meets the GDPR’s requirements.

 Let us do a deeper dive into some of the requirements under ISO 27701

-The standard contains 31 controls identified for organizations that are personal data controllers, and 18 additional controls identified for organisations that are personal data processors.
+The standard contains 31 controls identified for organizations that are personal data controllers, and 18 additional controls identified for organizations that are personal data processors.
 As Cloudflare’s scope is certifying as both a personal data controller and as a personal data processor of customer information, we had to meet all 49 of these controls.